-MATHEMATICS STANDARD 2 Unit Board Developed Course Grade C or above
+MATHEMATICS STANDARD 2 Unit Board Developed Course Grade C or above in Stage 5 Maths

-2024 Year 11 Mathematics Standard
+Year 11 Mathematics Standard

-2025 Year 12 Mathematics Standard 2 or Year 12 Mathematics Standard 1
+Year 12 Mathematics Standard 2 or Year 12 Mathematics Standard 1

 The Mathematics Stage 6 syllabuses are designed to offer opportunities for students to think mathematically.
 Mathematical thinking is supported by an atmosphere of questioning, communicating, reasoning and reflecting and is engendered by opportunities to generalise, challenge, find connections and to think critically and creatively.